 XX female platies will always remain females.
 WY and WX platy females however can change sex at some point.
 WY platy females that will transform will become functional males (so, they're able to fertilize a female's eggs for they were born with both male and female gonads but will start off as being female).
 WX females that will transform into a male but won't be functional males afterwards.

-A late male has got nothing to do with the story mentioned before.
+A late male has got nothing to do with the story mentioned before unless it's got to be an aa male of the XX combination.
 A late male is already an initial male.
 But because of external factors (e.g. dominance of other fish) they'll grow up large and show the male characteristics very late in comparison to an average male.

 Above & below: Two male siblings of the Surinam green guppy strain.
 The most colored one is of a normal size.
 The other male is relatively bigger in size than his brother.
 With most guppies and endlers when a male turns out so big, the colors on the body will fade or remain pale.
 This is quite normal.

 Early males develop when there's hardly a male within a colony.
 This is a survival system so that the reproduction will be ensured.
 But also when young specimens are kept in a very warm environment or a too crowded environment, early males will develop.